Marine sightings & strandings

 Live turtles

-Call for help immediately (as above).
+Call for help immediately (details below).
 Live turtle strandings are more likely in winter months, when juvenile turtles are swept into our waters by ocean storms.
 Sea turtles normally live in tropical waters and don't cope well with cold water (anything below 10°C).
 Their body will stop working properly, leaving them unable to swim, and they end up washing ashore - often badly injured and requiring immediate medical attention.
 Never try to return the turtle to sea and stay away from their front flippers - they are very powerful.

 If you find a dead stranded animal